abhiips07/My-Quick-Rev-Notes/SQL/README.md

 	FROM table_name
 	ORDER BY column1, column2, ...
 ASC|DESC;
 	```

 	Example: The following SQL statement selects all customers from the `Customers` table, sorted by the `Country` and the `CustomerName` column.
 This means that it orders by Country, but if some rows have the same Country, it orders them by CustomerName:
 	```SQL
 	SELECT * FROM Customers
 	ORDER BY Country ASC, CustomerName DESC;
 	```
+   Handling NULL Values in ORDER BY Across Databases
+   If a column contains NULL values, it will be treated differently by different databases.

+   `IN MYSQL`

+      ORDER BY column ASC → NULLs come first.

+      ORDER BY column DESC → NULLs come last.

+   To force NULLs at the end while sorting ascending:

+         SELECT * FROM your_table
+         ORDER BY your_column IS NULL, your_column ASC;

+   `IN POSTGRES`

+      ORDER BY column ASC → NULLs come first.

+      ORDER BY column DESC → NULLs come last.

+   To force NULLs at the end while sorting ascending:

+         SELECT * FROM your_table
+         ORDER BY your_column ASC NULLS LAST;

 1. ### INSERT INTO
 	```SQL